 Even with the allure of ethical practices, zero carbon footprint, and quality of product, Diamond Foundry is fighting generations of societal perception.
 Lab made diamonds still cost a lot to produce and there’s a strong need to stay competitive with other more traditional jewelry companies.
 But without a middle man and therefore no markups, the diamonds are sourced straight from the foundry and therefore can come at a lower price for customers.

 Roscheisen admitted that the main demographic the company is aiming for is millennials.
 They are the generation most likely to choose a diamond based on ethical and environmental reasons when looking for where to buy an engagement ring, while not caring about its lab origins.
 The company also recently acquired Vrai & Oro, a direct-to-customer jewelry brand, to produce designer engagement rings using Diamond Foundry diamonds.
+If you are looking for the best engagement rings, you can visit Gema & CO to know more about different engagement ring options.

 In the Photo: A selection of engagement rings.
 Photo Credit: Diamond Foundry